clarekonnert/MICB475-Team-1/README.md

 # MICB475-Team-1 Meeting Minutes and Agenda

+## Mar 14, 2024
+Completed Deliverables: Analyzed the different components discussed last meeting

+Discussion:
+- Eczema showed a mediating effect (because of significant difference between groups without eczema, but no effects seen when patients all had eczema)
+- Patients more susceptible to changes of the microbiome induced by over the counter medication

 ## Mar 7, 2024
 Completed deliverables:
 Alpha diversity for MS type, sex, and eczema --> only MS type, and eczema showed a level of distinction